rydmike/flex_seed_scheme/README.md

 `ColorScheme`.
 We recommend sticking to the default that uses primary key color's hue with very low chroma.

-Chroma limits that differ from Material 3 defaults for tonal palette generation, can also be defined.
+Chroma limits that differ from Material-3 defaults for tonal palette generation, can also be defined.
 Additionally, tone mapping, that defines which tone is used by what `ColorScheme` color, can be customized.
 Both are done via `FlexTones` passed in to `tones`.